omnistrate/omnistrate-blog/posts/2023-02-16-what-is-a-cloud.md

 Each one of them is even further divided in some cases to mean something more specific like DBaaS.
 DBaaS is a special class of Paas providers that build and maintain cloud database solutions for customers like MongoDB or CockroachDB.

 We covered the basics here in this blog post.
 In the follow up post, we will dig deeper into some of these concepts.
-Leave your thoughts and suggestions below.

   [1]: https://en.wikipedia.org/wiki/Cloud_computing
   [2]: https://aws.amazon.com